edk0/spy/doc/intro.rst

 .. option:: --many <fragment>, -m <fragment>

-   calls :py:func:`spy.many` with the return value of the fragment (which must be :term:`iterable`).
+   calls :func:`spy.many` with the return value of the fragment (which must be :term:`iterable`).

-.. option:: --once <fragment>, -o <fragment>

-   executes its fragment at most once.
-Its return value is completely ignored;
-   any data going in is passed through unchanged.

 Exception handling